oussama-sadki/Nonlinear-control/README.md

-# Nonlinear-control of a two degree of freedom robot
+# Nonlinear control of a two degree of freedom robot
 Nonlinear control of a two degree of freedom robot : Comparaison between First and Higher Order Sliding Mode Control.